Fires & Explosions

 All employers in Illinois are required to carry workers’ compensation insurance for their employees.
 So, if a worker suffers an occupational injury or illness, they can request medical, disability, and wage replacement benefits by filing a workers’ compensation claim.
 However, this policy gets a little complicated when construction workers are involved.
 Some employers – or their insurers– may deny or challenge a claim just to protect their interests and avoid increased premiums.
 Plus, independent contractors are not eligible for workers’ compensation in Illinois.

 For this reason, it’s important to contact an experienced personal injury attorney once your condition has stabilized.
-At McCune Wright Arevalo, LLP, our lawyers can evaluate your legal options, investigate your case, and determine if you can pursue damages through a third-party claim.
+At McCune Law Group, our lawyers can evaluate your legal options, investigate your case, and determine if you can pursue damages through a third-party claim.
 This option allows you to pursue additional damages that are separate from your workers’ compensation claim.

 You may be able to file a third-party claim against: